PatrikAAberg/dmce/README.md

 As dmce focus on code delta coverage, test teams are kept on their toes keeping up with the latest feature development!

+Ever noticed that code coverage gets less interesting the more code is added to the project?
+The latest additions affect test code coverage much less than the earlier ones.
+Code delta coverage keeps relevant!

 #### Examples of use:

 * Typically used in a continuous integration / continuous delivery environment
 * Patch upload test for git / gerrit / jenkins setups.
 Instead of getting "pass / fail", you get "pass / fail / executed"
 * Identify redundant test runs to optimize lab cost
 * Data source for test development / product development adherence metrics
+* Why not give developers a heads up when all their latest code has ben run ok at least once in a test suite?
+Maybe even terminate it to free lab resources!
 * What is the c code test coverage for the features added the last month?

 ### Dependencies